KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 ## Optional

 It's worth mentioning that the concept of input sets is just a convenience.
-KeyboardKit doesn't force you to use input sets.
 Your keyboard extensions can look and behave however you want.